Skip to main content

 Engineering

-Along with our core services, we support First Nations with Capital Project Planning, quality assurance, training, architectural support and more!
-OFNTSC engineers and technicians often work with Chiefs & Councils, Directors of Technical Services/Public Works, Band Administrators, Water Plant Operators, Emergency Response personnel, and provincial and federal ministries.
+Along with our core services, we support First Nations with capital project planning, quality assurance, training, architectural support, and more!
+OFNTSC engineers and technicians often work with Chiefs & Councils, Directors of Technical Services/Public Works, Band Administrators, Water Plant Operators, Emergency Response personnel, Tribal Councils, and provincial and federal ministries to provide:

 • Quality assurance of community infrastructure